sh4nx0r/sh4nx0r.github.io/_posts/2015-09-08-the-top-15-most-sick-disturbing-shocking-flicks-as-of-2014.md

 ---

 ## End of review.
-Comments and critics are welcome.
+Comments and criticisms are welcome.